Fleetwood Mac: 1974–1987: Addition of Buckingham and Nicks, and global success

-1987–1995: Departure of Buckingham and Nicks
+1987–1995: Departures of Buckingham and Nicks

 With a ten-week tour scheduled, Buckingham held back at the last minute, saying he felt his creativity was being stifled.
 A group meeting at Christine McVie's house on 7 August 1987 resulted in turmoil.
 Tensions were coming to a head.
 Fleetwood said in his autobiography that there was a physical altercation between Buckingham and Nicks.
 Buckingham left the band the following day.
 After Buckingham's departure, Fleetwood Mac added two new guitarists to the band, Billy Burnette and Rick Vito, again without auditions.

 Burnette was the son of Dorsey Burnette and nephew of Johnny Burnette, both of The Rock and Roll Trio.
 He had already worked with Fleetwood in Zoo, with Christine McVie as part of her solo band, had done some session work with Nicks, and backed Buckingham on Saturday Night Live.
 Fleetwood and Christine McVie had played on his Try Me album in 1985.
 Vito, a Peter Green admirer, had played with many artists from Bonnie Raitt to John Mayall, to Roger McGuinn in Thunderbyrd and worked with John McVie on two Mayall albums.

 The 1987–88 "Shake the Cage" tour was the first outing for this line-up.
-It was successful enough to warrant the release of a concert video, entitled "Tango in the Night", which was filmed at San Francisco's Cow Palace arena in December 1987.
+It was successful enough to warrant the release of a concert video, also titled Tango in the Night, which was filmed at San Francisco's Cow Palace arena in December 1987.

-Capitalising on the success of Tango in the Night, the band released a Greatest Hits album in 1988.
-It featured singles from the 1975–1988 era and included two new compositions, "No Questions Asked" written by Nicks and "As Long as You Follow", written by Christine McVie and Quintela.
-'As Long as You Follow' was released as a single in 1988 but only made No. 43 in the US and No.66 in the UK, although it reached No.1 on the US Adult Contemporary charts.
+Capitalising on the success of the Tango in the Night album, the band released a Greatest Hits album in 1988.
+It featured singles from the 1975–1988 era and included two new compositions, "No Questions Asked" written by Nicks and Kelly Johnston, and "As Long as You Follow", written by Christine McVie and Quintela.
+'As Long as You Follow' was released as a single in 1988 but only made No. 43 in the US and No. 66 in the UK, although it reached No.1 on the US Adult Contemporary charts.
 The Greatest Hits album, which peaked at No. 3 in the UK and No. 14 in the US (though it has since sold over 8 million copies there) was dedicated by the band to Buckingham, with whom they were now reconciled.